Luminis Partners provides the highest quality corporate advice to support our clients in achieving superior outcomes

 Our partners are amongst the most experienced advisers in the Australasian market with over 100 years of collective experience.

-Simon has been a leading corporate adviser in Australia since 1984 and brings over 30 years' advisory experience to our clients.
+Simon has been a leading corporate adviser in Australia since 1984 and brings over 35 years of advisory experience to our clients.
 He previously co-founded Caliburn Partnership (sold to Greenhill in 2010) and prior to that was Head of Corporate Finance at BZW Australia and ABN AMRO.

-Simon’s major advisory roles include: Oil Search unsolicited $11.2b proposal from Woodside Petroleum, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of 53% interest in Contact Energy $NZ1.8b, British Airways on the sell-down of its 18.25% stake in Qantas $1.1b and Qantas on capital management and on-market buybacks.
+Simon’s major advisory roles include advising Oil Search on the unsolicited $11.2b proposal from Woodside Petroleum, Lynas on its $1.6b unsolicited proposal from Wesfarmers, amaysim on the sale of its Energy business to AGL Energy and its Mobile business to Optus, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of its 53% interest in Contact Energy (NZ$1.8b), and Qantas on its $1.7b capital raising and on-market buybacks.

-Simon is Chairman of the MCA Australia, a director of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council, the Wharton Executive Board for Asia and the NSW Arts and Culture Advisory Committee.
-He was a director of the ABC (2012 – 2017), Australian Commissioner for the Venice Biennale 2013/2015, and Deputy President of the Takeovers Panel 2000-2010.
+Simon is immediate past Chairman of the MCA Australia, Deputy Chair of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a Member of the International Council of the MOMA, the Executive Committee of the Tate International Council, and Chair of the NSW Visual Arts Board.
+He was a Director of the ABC (2012 – 2017), Australian Commissioner for the Venice Biennale 2013/2015, and Deputy President of the Australian Takeovers Panel (2000 – 2010).
 Simon is a Fellow of the Institute of Chartered Accountants.

-Ron is a director of the National Institute of Dramatic Art (NIDA), a member of the Australian Takeovers Panel and a member of the University of New South Wales (UNSW) Council’s Investment Committee.
+Ron is a Director of the National Institute of Dramatic Art (NIDA), Deputy President of the Australian Takeovers Panel, and a Member of the University of New South Wales (UNSW) Council’s Investment Committee.

-Jamie has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for over 20 years.
-Jamie was most recently Co-Head and Managing Director of Greenhill Australia, and served as a member of Greenhill’s global management committee.
-Prior to that, Jamie was a Managing Director of Caliburn.
+Jamie has been advising Australian and multinational companies on their corporate, M&A and capital markets strategies for over 25 years.
+Previously, Jamie was Co-Head and Managing Director of Greenhill Australia, and served as a member of Greenhill’s global management committee and prior to that, Jamie was a Managing Director of Caliburn.

 Jamie is a Fellow of the Institute of Chartered Accountants and a Fellow of the Financial Services Institute of Australasia (FINSIA), where Jamie also serves as a Lecturer for the Mergers & Acquisitions graduate diploma course.

-Richard has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for over 15 years.
-Richard was most recently Executive Director of Greenhill Australia.
+Richard has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for almost 20 years.
+Prior to joining Luminis, Richard was an Executive Director of Greenhill Australia.
 Prior to that, Richard was an Associate Director at Deloitte.

 Luminis Partners offers a top-tier, unique career path in a dynamic and entrepreneurial environment.